 Air Traffic Controller

-You will be responsible for safe manoeuvring of aircraft both in the air and on land.
-You could earn between £40,000 and £50,000 per annum after a few years experience.
+You will be responsible for the safe manoeuvring of aircraft both in the air and on land.
+You could earn between £40,000 and £50,000 per annum after a few years of experience.
+Find out more about flying-related jobs here.

 For more information visit: